Skip to content

 Mount via Helm values

 The Helm chart's env section supports secretKeyRef for injecting Secret values as environment variables.
-Add this to your values.yaml:
+Add this to chart/values.yaml in your agent project:

 env: